TKelia/gridsense-ai/02-strategy/stress-test-and-argument.md

 # 02 — The Channel: Stress-Test & Deep Argument

-> This is GridSense AI put through fire.
-Per Rule 2, we brainstorm, kill weak ideas, deep-dive, then argue and defend.
-> Goal: reach the strongest, most defensible direction — and arm Tesi with answers to the hardest questions a capstone panel, a regulator, or an investor can throw.
-> Date: 2026-06-22.
-Everything references verified facts in `01-research/`.

 ---

 ## A. THE BRUTAL TRUTH (the one weakness that could sink the pitch)